-After the probate estate is opened, following is a general time line for a full administration.
+Following is a general time overview for a full administration.
 Additional steps and time may be required depending on the complexity of the estate and other factors, such as additional time to sell estate real estate.
 For smaller estates, a release or summary release from administration may be used, which will simplify the probate process and reduce the time required.

 a.
 With your Letters of Authority, open an estate checking account.